-- Since the beginning of the COVID-19 crisis, through year-end 2020, raised over \$26.0 billion in liquidity and ended 2020 with \$19.7 billion in available liquidity(1), including undrawn revolver capacity and funds available under the Coronavirus, Aid, Relief, and Economic Security Act ("CARES Act") loan program from the United States Department of the Treasury ("U.S. Treasury") - Completed \$3.0 billion Enhanced Equipment Trust Certificate (EETC) transaction; the largest deal of this type in aviation history - First U.S. airline to leverage its loyalty program, MileagePlus®, as collateral for a \$6.8 billion loan
+- Since the beginning of the COVID-19 crisis, through year-end 2020, raised over \$26.0 billion in liquidity and ended 2020 with \$19.7 billion in available liquidity. including undrawn revolver capacity and funds available under the Coronavirus, Aid, Relief, and Economic Security Act ("CARES Act") loan program from the United States Department of the Treasury ("U.S. Treasury")

+- Completed \$3.0 billion

+Enhanced Equipment Trust

+Certificate (EETC) transaction;

+the largest deal of this type in aviation history

-- First airline to safely transport the first delivery of Pfizer and BioNTech's COVID-19 vaccine into the U.S. - Through a combination of cargo-only flights and passenger flights, United has transported more than 401 million pounds of freight, which includes 87 million pounds of vital shipments, such as COVID-19 vaccines, medical kits, personal protective equipment, pharmaceuticals, and medical equipment, and more than 3.4 million pounds of military mail and packages - Reduced core cash burn(2) from \$38.0 million in the second quarter of 2020 to \$19.0 million by the end of the fourth quarter of 2020 - Only airline to work with the Defense Advanced Research Projects Agency (DARPA), U.S. Transportation Command (USTRANSCOM) and Air Mobility Command (AMC) to study how effectively the unique airflow configuration on board an aircraft can prevent the spread of aerosolized particles among passengers and crew - Launched United CleanPlusSM to reinforce the Company's commitment to putting health and safety at the forefront of the entire customer experience, with the goal of delivering an industry-leading standard of cleanliness, including partnerships with Clorox and experts from the Cleveland Clinic
+- First airline to safely transport the first delivery of Pfizer and BioNTech's COVID-19 vaccine into the U.S. - Through a combination of cargo-only flights and passenger flights, United has transported more than 401 million pounds of freight, which includes 87 million pounds of vital shipments, such as COVID-19 vaccines, medical kits, personal protective equipment, pharmaceuticals, and medical equipment, and more than 3.4 million pounds of military mail and packages - Only airline to work with the Defense Advanced Research Projects Agency (DARPA), U.S. Transportation Command (USTRANSCOM) and Air Mobility Command (AMC) to study how effectively the unique airflow configuration on board an aircraft can prevent the spread of aerosolized particles among passengers and crew - Began working with the Centers for Disease Control (CDC) on the first contact tracing initiative for all international and domestic flights